LLb (Hons)

 Eligibility Criteria

-At Denning, we recognize that academic performance is not the only parameter to gauge the eligibility of a student for the University of Greenwich programme.
-Hence, Denning offers multiple pathways for students to progress to the Bachelors in Law (LLB Hons) Programme at the University of London.
+Denning, we recognize that academic performance is not the only parameter to gauge the eligibility of a student for the University of Greenwich program.
+Hence, Denning offers multiple pathways for students to progress to the Bachelors in Law (LLB Hons) Program at the University of Greenwich.

 Qualification